 Here’s a list of where you can find the best Greek food during your stay in Zakynthos:

-- Porto Roma – Enjoy traditional Greek cuisine, fresh seafood and fish, with a beautiful sunset and the sound of the waves in the background.
-Be sure to try the speciality of the house – delicious lobster spaghetti.
+- Porto Roma – Enjoy traditional Greek cuisine, fresh seafood, and fish, with a beautiful sunset and the sound of the waves in the background.
+Be sure to try the specialty of the house – delicious lobster spaghetti.

 - Porto Limnionas Tavern – The menu is full of delicious Greek dishes, all reasonably priced.
 From the terrace you can enjoy a beautiful view over the sea – it’s a place where the people of Zakynthos like to go to relax and enjoy the beautiful nature.